 Sabrina: “We live in a very quantifiable world so we often think we need to measure a habit change by counting days, drinks, etc. These are definitely great indicators of progress, but they don’t show the entire picture.
 Changing your drinking requires both a habit change and a relationship change.
 For example, changing your drinking might require building healthier coping mechanisms, or addressing co-occuring conditions through therapy, which are not as easily measured.
 You will continuously learn more about how these two areas intersect, which makes everyday a new day.”

-Mark, BC-TMC, NCC, CCMHC, LMHC: “A common misconception is that failure is an unwanted consequence.
+Mark, BC-TMC, LMHC: “A common misconception is that failure is an unwanted consequence.
 Failure is absolutely a necessary part of growth.
 The way we learn from our setbacks determines how our brain can devise a way to overcome the next challenge.”

 Navigating relationship challenges while managing your drinking